Goldu/How-to-rest-the-TCP-Port-in-Windows/README.md

    ```
 ![image](https://github.com/Goldu/How-to-rest-the-TCP-Port-in-Windows/assets/26148152/55c94b87-e7be-458b-a0d4-e515bbb930f5)

-if you don't find the PID id of your port no, you can use this command to find the PID
+if you don't find the PID id of your port no, you can use this command to find the PID.
+This will display the process ID (PID) of the program using the port.
    ```python

    netstat -ano | findstr :port_no